UBC-CIC/Student-Connect-App/docs/DataAggregationArchitecture.md

     already existing data in DynamoDB

   - Adds the new, parsed data to the website's specific DynamoDB table.
-If the document only has one or more modified values, the corresponding document is updated based on the unique document ID which (by an assumption or fact) does not change.
+If the document only has one or more modified values, the corresponding document is updated based on the unique document ID which does not change(it has been assumed the ID's provided by the websites are unique, if not guaranteed to be).
 This ensures the documents are upto-date, reflecting any changes made by the web content

   - Adds the new, parsed data to an S3 bucket that acts like a central data lake.
 The items in this bucket will not expire, hence creating a data lake to build other application features on top of it (such as analytics)